DKYin/weather-service/README.md

 ```
 For FEELS_COLD, if the temp is less than or equals to the value, the api will return "cold" for "feels" property.
 For FEELS_HOT, if the temp is greater than or equals to the value, the api will return "hot" for the "feels" property.
+Any temp between FEELS_COLD and FEELS_HOT will return "moderate" for the "feels" property.

 Install dependent packages
 ```bash